signalfx/signalfx-agent/docs/agent-install-standalone-windows.md

 ### Configure user privileges

-To run the Smart Agent in non-Administrator mode, grant specific permissions to user.
+To run the Smart Agent in non-Administrator mode, grant specific permissions to the user.

 By default, only members of the Administrators group can start, stop, pause, resume, or restart a service.
 In this case, to use some monitors and observers, you need to grant the following required permissions: